-Asian shares slip after US stock tumble amid trade tensions
+Asian shares slip, Europe mixed amid US-China trade tensions

-TOKYO (AP) — Asian shares mostly slipped Tuesday, following a drop on Wall Street amid pessimism over U.S.-China trade tensions.
+TOKYO (AP) — Asian shares slipped Tuesday while European indexes were mixed in early trading following a drop on Wall Street amid pessimism over U.S.-China trade tensions.

 Technology companies led a broad slide for stocks on Wall Street on Monday, handing the market a downbeat start to the month after it notched strong gains in November.